See a larger version of the map

 WSDOT carefully reviewed the options for completing this work in an efficient, cost-effective manner while reducing the impact to drivers as much as possible.

-Completing this work will require a combination of overnight and weekend lane reductions.
-The larger expansion joints require around-the-clock lane reductions for an entire weekend.
-Engineers anticipate eight weekends will be needed to replace the larger expansion joints.
-This weekend work will occur between late February and early June 2016.
+Completing this work required a combination of overnight and weekend lane reductions.
+The larger expansion joints required around-the-clock lane reductions for eight weekends.

 We are working closely with Snohomish County, the cities of Everett, Marysville and Arlington, the Tulalip Tribes and Community Transit to coordinate construction projects and special events.